1. What is the NBA G League?

 20. Where do NBA G League players come from?

-There are eight different paths a player can take to the NBA D-League:
+There are nine different paths a player can take to the NBA G League:

-- NBA G League teams hold local tryouts each offseason and can invite up to five players from these tryouts to their training camps.
+• NBA G League teams hold local tryouts each offseason and can invite up to four players from these tryouts to their training camps.

-- The NBA G League holds a draft every year consisting of nearly 200 players who have signed contracts with the league.
-In 2016, the draft consisted of six rounds.
+• The NBA G League holds a draft every year consisting of nearly 150 players who have signed contracts with the league.
+It lasts four rounds and teams only have to make two selections.

-- Once the NBA D-League season begins, players who sign NBA G League contracts are placed into a rotating waiver pool so that teams can claim them.
+• Once the NBA G League season begins, players who sign NBA G League contracts are placed into a rotating waiver pool so that teams can claim them.

 21. How long are the quarters in an NBA G League game?

 Like in the NBA, each quarter lasts 12 minutes.
-Overtime periods are three minutes compared to the NBA’s five minutes.
+Overtime periods are two minutes compared to the NBA’s five minutes.

 22. How long is the shot clock?